Sign-Compute-Resolve for Tree Splitting Random Access: Preliminaries

 \subsubsection{Signature encoder}

 We assume that a set of integers $s_1,\dots,s_M$, satisfying the conditions of Theorem~\ref{th:bosechowla}, is given.
 The signature of user $\ell$, denoted by $W_\ell^s$, is a sequence of symbols from $\mathbb{F}_q$.
 The signature consists of two parts, each of them with a different functionality.
 The first part consists of a single symbol, whose value is fixed to $1$ by each of the users.
-In this way, \JGb{based on the assumption that $M \leq q-1$}, the sum of the first symbols of all active users ${\cal L}$ will provide to the receiver \JGb{$L=|{\cal L}|$}.
-The second part of the signature of user $i$ consists of the $r$-ary representation of $s_i$, where the symbol values are mapped from $\{0,\dots,r-1\}$ to $\mathbb{F}_q$ using the natural mapping; recall that $r(K-1) < q$ by assumption.
+In this way, the sum of the first symbols of all active users ${\cal L}$ will provide to the receiver \JGb{$L=|{\cal L}|$}. \JGc{Note that this requires that $M \leq q-1$ and hence a sufficiently long block length, since $q = N\log_2 N$.} The second part of the signature of user $i$ consists of the $r$-ary representation of $s_i$, where the symbol values are mapped from $\{0,\dots,r-1\}$ to $\mathbb{F}_q$ using the \JGc{natural mapping.}